w1ndwatcher/LTalk/README.md

     style LLM fill:#0A2540,color:#fff
 ```

-Guardrail classification and the retrieval-gate lookup run **concurrently** (not sequentially) — neither depends on the other's result, so overlapping them removes one full round-trip of latency from every request.
+Guardrail classification and the retrieval-gate lookup run **concurrently** (not sequentially).
+Neither depends on the other's result, so overlapping them removes one full round-trip of latency from every request.

 ---

 ## Key Features

 ### Retrieval & Generation
-- **LCEL pipeline** (`prompt | llm | StrOutputParser`) — no legacy `RetrievalQA` chain; composable, streamable, and easy to reason about.
+- **LCEL pipeline** (`prompt | llm | StrOutputParser`) - no legacy `RetrievalQA` chain; composable, streamable, and easy to reason about.
-- **Single retrieval per request** — an earlier version retrieved twice (once for a relevance gate, once inside the generation chain); consolidated into one call that serves both.
+- **Single retrieval per request** - an earlier version retrieved twice (once for a relevance gate, once inside the generation chain); consolidated into one call that serves both.
 - **Token-by-token streaming** over a persistent background event loop, avoiding the "Event loop is closed" failure that throwaway per-request loops cause with async clients that cache sessions (Azure Search's async transport, notably).
 - **Chat history** via `RunnableWithMessageHistory`, Redis-backed with a 7-day TTL — survives across multiple gunicorn workers and Container Apps replicas, unlike an in-process dict.

 ### Guardrails (not a keyword list)
 - A single fast LLM call (`llama-3.1-8b-instant`) classifies every incoming message for **safety** (prompt injection, abuse), **scope** (is this actually about LearnTrail?), and **retrieval need** (plain greeting vs. real question) — before any retrieval or generation happens.
 - Replaced an earlier keyword-substring approach that had a real bug: `"hi" in query.lower()` matches *"**Wh**i**ch** mango is better?"* because `"hi"` is a substring of `"which"`.
 Any hardcoded short-keyword list has this failure mode.
-- **Strict grounding rule** in the system prompt: the model is explicitly forbidden from stating specific facts (prices, dates, steps) not present in retrieved context, and redirects to `https://learntrail.co.in/` when its knowledge base doesn't cover something — see the second screenshot above for this working correctly on a real query that previously caused fabrication.
+- **Strict grounding rule** in the system prompt: the model is explicitly forbidden from stating specific facts (prices, dates, steps) not present in retrieved context, and redirects to `https://learntrail.co.in/` when its knowledge base doesn't cover something - see the second screenshot above for this working correctly on a real query that previously caused fabrication.

 ### Caching
 - **Semantic** LLM response cache (Redis-backed, embedding-similarity match — not exact string match), so paraphrased repeat questions still hit cache.
 Hand-rolled rather than adopting `redisvl`'s vector search, since brute-force cosine similarity in Python is simpler and sufficient at this app's scale.
 - Hit/miss/exact/semantic counters exposed via `/health`.

 ### Resilience & Production Practices
-- **Fail-fast config validation** at startup (`config.py`) — a missing environment variable raises immediately with a clear message, instead of surfacing three requests later as a cryptic SDK error.
+- **Fail-fast config validation** at startup (`config.py`) - a missing environment variable raises immediately with a clear message, instead of surfacing three requests later as a cryptic SDK error.
 - **Structured JSON logging**, queryable in Application Insights / Log Analytics rather than grepped from stdout.
-- **Redis-backed rate limiting** on `/ask` and `/feedback` — correctly shared across every worker/replica, not reset per-process.
+- **Redis-backed rate limiting** on `/ask` and `/feedback` - correctly shared across every worker/replica, not reset per-process.
 - **Graceful degradation**: a guardrail classification failure defaults to a safe redirect rather than a raw 500 error reaching the user.
-- **CORS scoped to the actual frontend origin** — not left open to any origin.
+- **CORS scoped to the actual frontend origin** - not left open to any origin.

 ### User-Facing
 - Real-time streaming responses with markdown rendering (`react-markdown`), auto-scroll, and a locked viewport layout so the input bar stays pinned regardless of message length.